-What kind of services do you offer?
 Try to find an icon that represents your craft.
-For example, if you’re a writer, consider a writing instrument like a pencil; if you’re a designer, you may want to go with a paint palette or a computer mouse.
+For example, if you’re a writer, consider a writing instrument like a pencil.
+And if you’re a graphic designer, you may want to go with a paint palette or a computer mouse.
+The options are limitless!

-The typeface you choose will contain much of your logo’s personality, so you’ll want to make sure to go with one that gives off the right vibe.
-If you do contract work, try using a classic serif to portray reliability; if you’re in the arts, you may want to consider using a custom typeface that perfectly captures your creativity.
+The beauty of freelancing is that you get to make the rules!
+If you do contract work, try using a classic serif font to express reliability.
+But, if you’re in the arts, you’d want to try using a custom typeface that perfectly captures your creativity.

-Oranges and reds convey excitement and passion, while blues convey power and loyalty.
-You can also always go with a monochrome palette for a versatile look, but those in the creative industries may want to add a third color to accent your logo – separating yourself from other freelancers.
+You can also always go with a monochrome palette for a versatile look.
+For those in the creative industries, you may want to add a 3rd color to separate yourself from other freelancers.

 These are just recommendations; feel free to play around with different color schemes!